 As a veteran you may either be receiving a service pension, or waiting to receive it once you reach a certain age.
-How much that pension is, and when it is paid, depends on the pension scheme to which you have been assigned.
+How much that pension is, and when it is paid, depends on the pension scheme to which you belong.

 If you're not receiving any money you may also have an unclaimed pension.